Rheem Tankless Water Heater Error Codes [The Complete Guide]

 How To Fix:

-06. Rheem Tankless Water Heater Error Code 11
+Explore the details: Rheem Tankless Water Heater Code 11

-Error code 12 means your tankless water heater fails to detect the flame.
-Your Rheem Water Heater will pop up this warning message due to the following reasons:
+Error code 12 on tankless water heater means flame failure.
+The tankless unit will pop up this warning message due to the following reasons:

 • Dirty flame sensor